jjmr007/CIPs/CIPS/cip-2.md

 ### Procedure for the Creation of a New Funnelled Account

-When a merchant (or a group of associates) requests a funnelled account, the request, in addition to covering the legal details of their jurisdiction, must provide the code of a smart contract, some audit of the code and assistance of Circle staff (if it is required) to deploy this contract in the Ethereum mainnet prior to the approval of the funnelled account.
+When a merchant (or a group of associates) requests a Funnelled Account, the request, in addition to covering the legal details of their jurisdiction, must provide the code of a smart contract, some audit of the code and assistance of Circle staff (if it is required) to deploy this contract in the Ethereum mainnet prior to the approval of the Funnelled Account.

 All Circle Business Accounts are stored in a database, with a unique correspondence to a secret API-KEY.
-When a funnelled account is approved, the Circle team includes the address of the deployed smart contract provided in the account request, associated to this API-KEY.
+When a Funnelled Account is approved, the Circle team includes the address of the deployed smart contract provided in the account request, associated to this API-KEY.

 All Circle Business Accounts would have a Boolean flag associated whit them, which by default would be "false" (in order to facilitate the backwards compatibility).
 In the case of Funnelled Accounts, this flag will be "true", to identify them.
 In that case, the smart contract address data will be a field required by the database, and to be provided only by the Circle team by the time of creation of the funnelled business account.